simolus3/drift/docs/docs/Dart API/select.md

 ---

-data:
-  title: "Selects"
+title: Selects
-  description: "Select rows or individual columns from tables in Dart"
+description: Select rows or individual columns from tables in Dart
-  weight: 2
-template: layouts/docs/single

-aliases:
-  - docs/getting-started/writing_queries/
 ---

-{% assign tables = 'package:drift_docs/snippets/_shared/todo_tables.dart.excerpt.json' | readString | json_decode %}
-{% assign snippets = 'package:drift_docs/snippets/dart_api/select.dart.excerpt.json' | readString | json_decode %}

 This page describes how to write `SELECT` statements with drift's Dart API.
 To make examples easier to grasp, they're referencing two common tables forming the basis of a todo-list app:

-{% include "blocks/snippet" snippets = tables name = 'tables' %}
+{{ load_snippet('tables','lib/snippets/_shared/todo_tables.dart.excerpt.json') }}

 For each table you've specified in the `@DriftDatabase` annotation on your database class, a corresponding getter for a table will be generated.
 That getter can be used to